 Public Safety and Infrastructure

-Public safety and infrastructure trades involve protecting communities and maintaining systems like waste management and environmental services.
-While many of these roles have entry-level work available with little requirements, there are many that also require certifications and specialized training.
+While many of these roles have entry-level work available with little requirements, there are many that also require certifications and specialized training programs.

 ?